audgirka/ansible-portal-chart/OPENSHIFT_CATALOG_SETUP.md

    generated: "2024-01-01T00:00:00Z"
    ```

-### Option B: Automated Setup (Recommended)
+### Option B: Automated Setup (Using Existing Workflow)
-1. Copy the `.github/workflows/helm-release.yml` file to your repository
-2. Push to main branch - this will automatically:
-   - Package your Helm chart
-   - Update the repository index
-   - Deploy to gh-pages branch
+The repository already has a `publish.yaml` workflow that handles Helm chart releases.
+Since gh-pages is already configured, you can use the existing Helm repository without creating a new release.

 ## Step 3: Add Repository to OpenShift